cfarkas/Genotype-variants/README.md

 and the renamed BAM files from wild-type (WT) and knockout (KO) genotypes with the "WT" and "KO" prefix. e.g.:
 > WT1.bam<br/>WT2.bam<br/>KO1.bam<br/>KO2.bam<br/>
-#In the case of just one replicate, BAM files must be renamed "WT.bam" or "KO.bam", correspondingly.

 Open a terminal and paste the following lines.
 Using 45 threads for freebayes and assuming replicates per each genotype: